aleksati/kd-audio-fx/README.md

 Visit our designated [GitHub page for audio examples]().

-UPDATE AVALIABLE PARAMS AND DATA STRUTCUTRE
-ALL MODELS IN SAME FOLDER.
-IMPORTANT TO SEPERATE THE COND/UNCOND DATASET FILES IN ARGUMENT.
-CORRESPOND TO MODEL DIRECTTLY!

 <!-- Our distillation architecture was evaluated on three datasets, the Blackstar HT-1 vacuum tube amplifier (HT-1), Electro-Harmonix Big Muff (Big Muff) guitar pedal, and the analog-modeled overdrive plugin DrDrive.

 Below are just a few non-parametric examples comparing our distilled student models against regular students networks (non-distilled).